downloadpizza/SurrenderCommand/README.md

 You need BepinEx 5 installed for Nuclear Option and [Muj's Command Mod](https://github.com/muji2498/CommandMod)

 Just throw the dll into your plugins folder.
-Now whenever you are host, there will be a !whisper target message command available to everyone.
+Now whenever you are host, there will be a !surrender and !nosurrender command available to everyone.

-# Whispering to people with Spaces

-Only the first argument of the command is used for the playername.
-It accepts a glob pattern with ? for any single character and * for any amount of characters.

-So `Down ê Load    Pizza` can be written as `Down???Load*Pizza`.
-You could also just do `Down*` if you are sure no one else on the server starts with Down.
-Names are case sensitive atm.
-This may change.
+# Surrendering

+Run !surrender to start a vote.

+# Config

+The Host can modify:
+- How long the game needs to be running before a surrender vote can be started.
+- What percentage of the team is required for a surrender.
+- How much cooldown between surrenders
+- How long to wait to default people to "nosurrender"

+Check the relevant BepinEx/configs file

 # Contributing